-Black, gay, UCLA cheerleader copes with the 1980s AIDS crisis by dreaming up a “whole other life” with a white quarterback who becomes the first openly gay, superstar athlete of his time.
+A black, gay, UCLA cheerleader copes with the 1980s AIDS crisis by dreaming up a “whole other life” with a white quarterback who becomes the first openly gay, superstar athlete of their time.

 An epic, adventure-filled odyssey where serious issues like homophobia, racism and AIDS exist right alongside fantastical characters like Hail Larry, Evil Announcer Guy and the Emergency Wife.